Muon-gm2Data/outreach/README.md

 This repository contains example python code and instructions for accessing the publicly available data of the Fermilab Muon g-2 experiment

 # Contents
-src/ — Python example scripts for loading and analysing the data docs/ — supporting notes
+src/ — Python example scripts for loading and analysing the data<br>
+docs/ — supporting notes<br>
 requirements.txt — Python package requirements

 # Quick start